webbpinner/OpenVDMv2-PortOffice/README.md

 As with OpenVDMv2, Port Office also includes a full RESTful API, allowing vessel operators to built their own custom web-based and stand-alone applications that leverage information stored within OpenVDMv2 - Port Office for their own, vessel-specific needs.

-For more information on OpenVDMv2 Port Office please checkout <http://oceandatarat.org>.

 ## Installation

 For installation instruction please read the INSTALL.md file located in this repository.